pcarrott/pcarrott.github.io/academic/content/slides/msc/index.md

   {{< /fragment >}}

   {{< fragment weight=7 class=current-visible >}}
-  ...and perform an update on one of them using the resource algebra operator
+  ...and perform an update on one of them using the RA operator
   {{< /fragment >}}

   {{< fragment weight=8 class=current-visible >}}